GitHub Classroom shuts down Aug 28, 2026. Migrate your course before the fall term →

 This is.

-Classmoji: AI quizzes, not failure explanations
+AI quiz tools: generated questions, not failure explanations

 Coder in 90: explains the failure and the fix